qsb-dev/quantum-space-buddies/README.md

 ### I keep timing out when trying to connect!
 Check the mod settings for "Use KCP Transport".
 You have to forward port 7777 as TCP/UDP, or use Hamachi. ***All players must either be using KCP, or not using KCP.***

+### Why does SpaceWar show up in my Steam library?
+This is for players who own the game on Epic or Xbox.
+Steam networking only works if you own the game on Steam, so we have to pretend to be SpaceWar (which every Steam user owns) so everyone can play.

 ### Requirements
 - Latest version of OWML.
 - Latest version of Mod Manager.
 (If using)